jasonrichdarmawan/ProtocolExample/README.md

     ```
     </details>

-* a function should use delegate pattern if the behavior is peculiar to return actionable result i.e. `.FINDER_GRACEFULLY_STOP` event.
+* a function should use delegate pattern if the behavior is peculiar to return actionable result.

     <details>
-    <summary>NotifyWhenNearMRTStationAndSpecificMRTStationOnce.swift</summary>
+    <summary>For example, `.FINDER_GRACEFULLY_STOP` event</summary>

+    NotifyWhenNearMRTStationAndSpecificMRTStationOnce.swift
     ```swift
     protocol NotifyWhenNearMRTStationAndSpecificMRTStationOnce {
         var delegate: NotifyWhenNearMRTStationAndSpecificMRTStationOnceDelegate? { get set }